MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 ### Separate databases versus schemas

-In a Teradata environment it is common to define multiple separate databases for individual parts of the overall environment, for example, there may be a separate database for data ingestion and staging tables, a database for the core warehouse tables and another database for data marts (sometimes called a semantic layer).
+In a Teradata environment, it's common to define multiple separate databases for individual parts of the overall environment, for example, there may be a separate database for data ingestion and staging tables, a database for the core warehouse tables and another database for data marts (sometimes called a semantic layer).
 Processing such as ETL/ELT pipelines may implement cross-database joins and will move data between these separate databases.

-In the Azure Synapse Analytics environment there is a single database, and schemas are used to separate the tables into logically separate groups.
+The Azure Synapse Analytics environment has a single database, and schemas are used to separate the tables into logically separate groups.
 Therefore, the recommendation is to use a series of schemas within the target Azure Synapse Analytics to mimic the separate databases that will be migrated from the Teradata environment.
 If schemas are already being used within the Teradata environment, then it may be necessary to use a new naming convention to move the existing Teradata tables and views to the new environment (for example, concatenate the existing Teradata schema and table names into the new Azure Synapse Analytics table name and use schema names in the new environment to maintain the original separate database names).
 Another option is to use SQL views over the underlying tables to maintain the logical structures, but there are some potential downsides to this approach:

 - Views in Azure Synapse Analytics are read-only, so any updates to the data must take place on the underlying base tables.
 - There may already be a layer (or layers) of views in existence and adding an extra layer of views might affect performance.

 ### Table considerations

-When migrating tables between different technologies it is generally only the raw data (and the metadata that describes it) that gets physically moved between the two environments.
-Other database elements from the source system (for example, indexes) are not migrated as these may not be needed, or may be implemented differently within the new target environment.
+When migrating tables between different technologies, it's typically only the raw data along with the metadata that describes it that is physically moved between the two environments.
+Other database elements from the source system (for example, indexes) are not migrated as these elements may not be needed, or they may be implemented differently within the new target environment.

 However, it is important to understand where performance optimizations such as indexes have been used in the source environment as this information can give useful indication of where performance optimization might be added in the new target environment.
-For example, if a NUSI has been created within the source Teradata environment, it may indicate that a non-clustered index should be created within the migrated Azure Synapse Analytics, but also be aware that other native performance optimization techniques (such as table replication) may be more applicable than a straight like-for-like creation of indexes.
+For example, if a NUSI has been created within the source Teradata environment, it may indicate that a non-clustered index should be created within the migrated Azure Synapse Analytics, but other native performance optimization techniques (such as table replication) might be more applicable than a straight like-for-like creation of indexes.

 ### High availability for the database